-Grade 7 continues the sequence from grade 6, studying the development of ancient civilizations and then focusing on physical geography and history of Asia, Oceania and Europe today.
-The course includes a study of the physical geography, settlement patterns, indigenous peoples, and encounters/conflicts that shaped the regions in terms of their history, economics and culture.
-Students study these topics by exploring guiding questions such as, “How did early forms of government influence those in the modern day?” and “Why do empires rise and fall?”
+Grade 7 continues the sequence from grade 6, studying the development of ancient and classical civilizations and physical geography of Asia, Oceania, and Europe.
+Students study these topics by exploring guiding questions such as, “How did the concept of self-government develop?” and “Why do empires rise and fall?”
 Additional supporting questions appear under each topic.
 The questions are included to stimulate teachers’ and students’ own questions for discussion and research.

 Grade 7 History and Social Science Topics